herajda/codedu/README.md

 - `JWT_SECRET` – secret used to sign authentication tokens
 - `ADMIN_EMAIL` – email for the seeded administrator account
 - `ADMIN_PASSWORD` – password for the seeded administrator account
-- `BAKALARI_BASE_URL` – base URL of the Bakaláři API v3 instance
+- `VITE_BAKALARI_BASE_URL` – base URL of the Bakaláři API v3 instance

-When this variable is configured, the frontend login page presents a "Bakalari" tab allowing students and teachers to authenticate using their school credentials.
+When this variable is configured, the frontend login page presents a "Bakalari" tab that communicates with Bakaláři directly so credentials are never sent to the Code Grader server.

 You can copy `backend/.env.example` and adjust it for your environment.